-The long-wave IR cloud test compares the split-window TIR1-TIR2 brightness-temperature differences to an empirically defined split-TIR threshold.
-Pixels with split-TIR brightness-temperature differences at or higher than this threshold are always considered cloud-filled.
-This test predominantly flags cirrus-filled pixels as cloudy, although it can pick up low-cloud edges if the threshold is set too low.
+The long-wave IR cloud test compares the split-window TIR1-TIR2 brightnesstemperature differences to an empirically defined split-TIR threshold.
+Pixels with split-TIR brightness-temperature differences at or higher than this threshold are always cloud-filled. considered This test predominantly flags cirrus-filled pixels as cloudy, although it can pick up low-cloud edges if the threshold is set too low.

-The split longwave infrared test exploits the fact that TIR1-TIR2 brightness temperature differences exhibit a small but very persistent signature in this spectral region.
+The split long wave infrared test exploits the fact that TIR1-TIR2 brightness temperature differences exhibit a small but very persistent signature in this spectral region.
 There are three radiative effects that combine to account for the split-LWIR cirrus signatures.
-First, iceparticle (and to a somewhat lesser extent, water-droplet) emissivity is higher at 12 μm than at 10.8 μm .
-Second, atmospheric water vapor attenuation is generally stronger at the longer 12 μm wavelengths.
+First, ice-particle (and to a somewhat lesser extent, water-droplet) emissivity is higher at 12 $\mu$ m than at 10.8 Second, atmospheric water vapor μm. attenuation is generally stronger at the longer 12 μm wavelengths.
 In the poles though, this effect is minimal since polar atmospheres tend to be very dry.
-Third, there is a slightly stronger Planck dependence on temperature at the shorter 11-μm wavelengths, resulting in a higher 10.8-μm brightness temperature for what are essentially mixed fields of view that occur with transmissive cirrus.
+Third, there is a slightly stronger Planck dependence on temperature at the shorter 11 um wavelengths, resulting in a higher 10.8 um brightness temperature for what are essentially mixed fields of view that occur with transmissive cirrus.
 This is precisely the same effect as that described in Section 6, albeit much weaker.
-Each factor contributes to cirrus brightness temperatures that are consistently higher at 10.8 μ m than at 12 μ m.
+Each factor contributes to cirrus brightness temperatures that are consistently higher at 10.8 μm than at 12 μm.

-The first factor is predominantly responsible for the noted persistence of the positive TIR1-TIR2 cloud signature in the Arctic.
-The reason is due to another obscure but fascinating phenomenon of iceparticle radiative-transfer physics in the long-wave spectrum, called tunneling.
+The first factor that is predominantly responsible for the noted persistence of the positive TIR1-TIR2 cloud signature.
+The reason is due to another obscure but fascinating phenomenon of ice-particle radiative-transfer physics in the long-wave spectrum, called tunneling.
 There are three ways in which a traveling TIR photon can interact with cirrus ice particles.
 The first is that the photon is blocked by the ice particle simply by virtue of its having encountered the particle's geometric cross section.
 The second is one of edge trapping wherein incident light waves skim the edge of the particle and are bent inward.
 There they can stay trapped along the particle edge or reflect continuously off the inside edges of the particle for long periods of time.
-These effects are equally strong at 10.8 and 12 μ m.
-The third process describes how waves outside the particle's geometric cross section are still influenced by surface-wave interactions that occur closer to the ice-particle surface.
-This effect is much stronger at 12 μm (TIR2) than it is at 10.8 μm, resulting in TIR2 cirrus emissivities that are consistently larger than their TIR1 counterparts.
-In the presence of optically thin cirrus with small, nearly spherically shaped particles, this means more of the upwelling energy at 12 μm originates from the colder cloud than at 10.8 μm.
+These effects are equally strong at 10.8 and 12 μm.
+The third process describes how waves outside the particle's geometric cross section influenced by surface-wave are still interactions that occur closer to the iceparticle surface.
+This effect is much stronger at 12 μm (TIR2) than it is at 10.8 um, resulting in TIR2 cirrus emissivity consistently larger than the TIR1 counterparts.
+In the presence of optically thin cirrus, this means more of the upwelling energy at 12 μm originates from the colder cloud than at 10.8 $\mu$ m.
 The net result is that the TIR2 brightness temperature is lower than the TIR1 temperature, and their TIR1-TIR2 difference is positive.

 In the tropics and mid-latitudes, and in the absence of cloud, water vapor attenuation can by itself cause a positive TIR brightness temperature difference that could be mistaken for a cloud signature.
-In non-polar regions the CDFS algorithm employs TIR1-TIR2 cloud-detection thresholds that are a function of water vapor along the atmospheric path.
-However in Polar Regions the atmosphere is so dry and clean that the need for a watervapor-dependent threshold is obviated.
+In non-polar regions the CDFS algorithm employs TIR1-TIR2 cloud-detection thresholds that are a along function of water vapor the atmospheric path (refer to ADD section 4.2.2.5).
+However in Polar Regions the atmosphere is so dry and clean that the need for a water-vapor-dependent threshold is obviated.